 For all non-agricultural uses, no continuous frequent and repetitive emission of odor or odor-causing substance which would be offensive at or beyond any property line shall be permitted.
-The existence of an odor shall be presumed when concentration of the odor-causing substance substances in the air at any point at or beyond the the source exceeds the property line of concentration listed as the odor threshold for substance or substances set forth in Table III, Thresholds, of Chapter 5, Physiological Effects, of the Air Pollution Abatement Manual of the Manufacturing Chemists Association, according to the latest edition of such table for the compounds therein described.
+The existence of an odor shall be presumed when the concentration of the odor-causing substance or substances in the air at any point at or beyond the property line of the source exceeds the lowest concentration listed as the odor threshold for such substance or substances set forth in Table III,

+Odor Thresholds, of Chapter 5, Physiological Effects, of the Air Pollution Abatement Manual of the Manufacturing Chemists Association, according to the latest edition of such table for the compounds therein described.
 For compounds not described in Table III, odor thresholds may be established by methods indicated in Chapter 5 of the manual.
 No odor shall be permitted at any lot line exceeding the amount determined by the application of such methods.